 It’s that time of year again!
 It’s not just the Winter Solstice, Christmas, Kwanzaa, or Boxing Day…it’s Golden Goose Award season!
 The Golden Goose Award is given annually to celebrate scientific success stories.
 Particularly, the awards demonstrate: The human and/or economic benefits of federally funded scientific research That scientific outcomes build upon each other That … Continue reading ‘Tis the Season…for a Golden Goose!

 Welcome to this week’s Research Roundup.
 These Friday posts aim to inform our readers about the many stories that relate to animal research each week.
 Do you have an animal research story we should include in next week’s Research Roundup?
-You can send it to us via our Facebook page or through the contact form on … Continue reading Research Roundup: Zika researchers nominated for public service award, transplanting memories in snails, and more!
+You can send it to us via our Facebook page or through the contact form … Continue reading Research Roundup: Promising Zika vaccine, improvements to xenotransplants, royal jelly protein for pluripotency, and more!

 Welcome to this week’s Research Roundup.
 These Friday posts aim to inform our readers about the many stories that relate to animal research each week.
 Do you have an animal research story we should include in next week’s Research Roundup?
-You can send it to us via our Facebook page or through the contact form … Continue reading Research Roundup: First smallpox treatment, new horse flu vaccine, breast cancer pill, and more!
+You can send it to us via our Facebook page or through the contact form … Continue reading Research Roundup: VA to continue dog research, Zika infection and Dengue risk, exercise reduced drug cravings, and more!

 It’s Nobel season!
 The 2018 Nobel Prize in Physiology or Medicine was announced today, and once again, animal research wins!
 Drs.
 James P. Allison (MD Anderson Cancer Center) and Tasaku Honjo (Kyoto University) will share the $1 million prize for their work in cancer immunotherapy, which relied on the critical contribution of animal models to … Continue reading Another Nobel, Another Win for Animal Research